photo Dionisios Margetis

 Education

-• BS (summa cum laude): Electrical Eng., National Technical University of Athens, 1992
+• Diploma, (summa cum laude): Electrical Eng., National Technical University of Athens, 1992

 • SM: Applied Physics, Harvard University, 1994